snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-configuration/media-player/index.md

 <Tabs groupId="warehouse" queryString>
 <TabItem value="redshift+postgres" label="Redshift & Postgres">

-Redshift and Postgres use a [shredded](/docs/destinations/warehouses-and-lakes/rdb/transforming-enriched-data/#shredded-data) approach for the context tables, so thee variables are used to identify where they are, if different from the expected schema and table name.
+Redshift and Postgres use a [shredded](/docs/destinations/warehouses-and-lakes/rdb/transforming-enriched-data/#shredded-data) approach for the context tables, so these variables are used to identify where they are, if different from the expected schema and table name.
 They must be passed in a stringified `source` function as the defaults below show.

 | Variable Name                           | Default                                                                           |
 | --------------------------------------- | --------------------------------------------------------------------------------- |